See also Nafta Visas Tn1 Visas - Canada Visa IN

 You can make your CAD$400,000 payment any time after you have submitted your immigration application.
 The investment must be made before an immigrant visa can be issued.
 If you have not done so and your visa is ready, you will be notified by a visa officer that your immigration application has met all requirements other than the investment.
 You will then have 30 days to make the payment.

-See also Visa extention 2 - Canada Visa IN
+See also Forms - Canada Visa IN

 7.6 How can an Immigrant Investor prove that he/she earned the $800,000 “by his/her own endeavours”?